vbrandl/HSP-Churn-Report/report.md

 ```

 With this query, a loop was needed to query each frame.
-The PostgreSQL extension `Timescale` offers a function `time_bucket` [^time_bucket] to perform an equivalent operation on the database, which allows to query many time frames at once and gets rid of the rountdtrips.
+The PostgreSQL extension `Timescale` offers a function `time_bucket` [^time_bucket] to perform an equivalent operation on the database, which allows to query many time frames at once and gets rid of the round trips.

 ```
 SELECT time_bucket(%(bucket_size)s, time_seen), bot_id, ip, port, botnet_id